!Let's Talk! Button

 Precautions

 As we all know, Fido is a very opportunistic eater.
 He also has a habit of snapping up anything that falls to the floor.
+This tendency can sometimes lead to other unusual eating behaviors in dogs.
+If you’re curious about other strange things your dog might eat, you might want to read our article on Why Do Dogs Eat Poop?
 Keep a close eye on your furry friend whenever you are indulging in chocolate.
 You’ll also need to be careful if you have young kids around that are enjoying some chocolate, as little kids often innocently share their food with their four-legged pals, not realizing that our four-legged pals can’t always have the same foods we do.

 Do you have questions about your pet’s health or care?
 Contact us, your local animal hospital in Cavan Monaghan, ON!